KathiSa/climateindoorsimulation/APIuse.md

 ## Reopen an old simulation

 It is possible to reopen an old simulation.
 This means all the input data which was used in the simulation will be available again and it is possible to edit the parameter and start a new simulation.
-This will not change the data of the old simulation id.
+This will not change the data of the old simulation ID.
 It will always initiate a new simulation.

 To reopen an old simulation, the sim ID from the database is needed.
 The GET request will return all input data.
 This is necessary to copy the parameters for the simulation.